eBay, Stripe and Mastercard pull out of Facebook's Libra cryptocurrency

 Stripe and eBay have followed PayPal in backing out of Facebook's cryptocurrency, Libra.
-They confirmed to the Financial Times that they would pull their support, while Mastercard has also dropped out.
+They confirmed to the Financial Times that they would pull their support, while Mastercard and Visa have also dropped out.

 Sponsored Links